WilliamZhang20/Traffic-Light-Controller/README.md

 3. A two-stage synchronizer to mitigate metastability.
 4. A signal generator to produce the clock signals, a 1 Hz `sm_clken` and a 4 Hz `blinkSignal` to trigger state machine state changes and for the LED indicators on the FPGA, respectively.
 5. A module to light up the seven-segment display.
+6. A component to filter push button signals, reducing debouncing effects.

 The state transition sequence involved is: